kvietmeier/Terraform/gcp/CoreInfra/firewalls/my_rules/README.md

    Create a new file named `private.auto.tfvars` in the same directory as `fw.main.tf`.
 2. Add `private.auto.tfvars` to `.gitignore`.
 3. Add Your Sensitive Data:
-   In the `private.auto.tfvars` file, add your list of private IP addresses and ranges:
+   In the `private.auto.tfvars` file, add your list of private/public IP addresses and ranges:

 ```hcl
    ingress_filter = [